rogerboesch/pixxelgamer-doc/_posts/2018-02-27-welcome-to-pixxelgamer.markdown

 - User Interface: Feature not available.
 - AI: Feature not available.
 - Scripting: 80% is already implemented and works.
 Must be more stable and faster also.
 Also future versions will have a script catalog to easy access written scripts
+- Score system: A scriptable scoring system which allows to implemet easy loose/win situations, points and life.

 ### Known issues